BotTech/sbt-autoplugin.g8/src/main/g8/CONTRIBUTING.md

 #### Signed Artifacts

-The artifacts are signed with key belonging to [$organisationName$].
+The artifacts are signed with key belonging to [$organizationName$].
 Reach out to us if there are any issues with this.

 #### Bintray